Skip to content

 Jonas Wagner: profile picture

-I am Jonas Wagner, a software engineer, traveler, computer science researcher, avid book reader, board game player, boyscout…
+I am Jonas Wagner, a software engineer, traveler, altruist, computer science researcher, avid book reader, board game player, boyscout…

 In my research, I built tools that help developers create better software.
 I researched a technique named elastic instrumentation.
 It allows developers to strengthen their programs using instrumentation while keeping control over the runtime overhead.
 It’s important to me that research has a strong connection to the real world.
-This is why I published the ASAP technique as open-source code.
+This is why I published the FUSS and ASAP techniques as open-source code.
 For more information about tools, publications, and internships, please consult my CV.

 When traveling, I enjoy hiking and marveling at all the beauty in nature, the night sky, the mountains… It was a trip to the Rocky Mountains which caused me to start this blog back in 2014.